inspec/inspec-aws/docs-chef-io/content/aws_rds_cluster.md

 end
 ```

-    # Can also use hash syntax
+Can also use hash syntax:

 ```ruby
 describe aws_rds_cluster(db_cluster_identifier: 'test-cluster-id') do